(949) 407-8904 Mon - Fri 08:00 - 17:00 1940 East Deere Avenue, Suite 100, Santa Ana, CA 92705, USA

 Modern vehicles use aluminum everywhere — doors, pistons, engine blocks, transmission cases, wheels, even suspension systems.
 Why?
 Because aluminum cuts weight without sacrificing strength.
 Lighter cars mean better fuel efficiency and lower emissions — a win-win for drivers and the planet.

 And as the auto industry shifts toward electric vehicles, aluminum’s role is only expanding.
 EV batteries are heavy; aluminum helps offset that.
+In fact, the average electric vehicle now uses significantly more aluminum than traditional cars to maximize that crucial driving range.

 2. Kitchen Utensils (and Yes, Foil)